SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="-e---echo">-E, --echo</a>

 Everything passed in after this Argument will be handled as its own File.
-It is not possible to break out of this state therefor this Parameter must be used last.
+It is not possible to break out of this State therefor this Parameter must be used last.
 The Input is unicode-escaped (\\n will be interpreted as an actual Newline) if the Config Option `unicode_escaped_echo` is set but in Case of an unicode-error the Input will simply be used literally.
-This way it is possible to define new lines (\\n) or other special characters.
+This way it is possible to define new Lines (\\n) or other special Characters.

 ```console
 > catw -l --echo -n The last 'Parameter' does not count!\nThis is not a newline!